 May 9 (afternoon) – May 11: Conference (hybrid)

 May 12 — May 14: Workshop (in-person)

 Multi-dimensional live and fixed microscope data can be collected in many ways and with a wide range of imaging modalities to help advance cellular, animal and large sample/cleared sample imaging to the next level.
 Currently, many courses focus on general optical principles and the use of conventional microscope platforms, such as widefield fluorescence, confocal and multiphoton imaging.
 However, none of these courses are specifically designed to demystify rapidly evolving and increasingly prescient methods such as light-sheet imaging.

-A virtual Pre-Conference Tutorial will be held on May 8, 2021 for those new to the field of LSFM to bring them up to speed for the conference and workshop.
+Pre-Conference Tutorial: (hybrid, morning of May 9, 2022) is intended for those new to the field of LSFM to bring them up to speed for the conference and workshop.